femaleempowerment

 The key focus is always about who they will be the trophy for, not that they are their own trophy.

-It’s a man’s world. . .
-So let’s make it ours too
+Gender norms: it’s a man’s world. . . so let’s make it ours too

 Every success or power move beyond a man’s comfort level is questioned, every opinion verbalised in an important room is critiqued.
 And every social step-forward is categorised as a “female revolution of empowerment”, since any progress from zero is applaudable.